 What if I disagree with a decision made by a Disability Center staff member regarding my accommodations?

-Students who disagree with a decision regarding their eligibility for accommodations should notify the director of the Disability Center as soon as possible to file an informal appeal.
+Students who disagree with a decision regarding their eligibility for accommodations should notify the director of the Disability Center within 5 business days of the decision to file an informal appeal.

 Director of the Disability Center